LUsseryDev/DiscordBot/README.md

 ### Docker
-To run the bot in a docker container, the included Dockerfile can be used to create the image
+To run the bot in a docker container, the included Dockerfile can be used to create the image.
+Ensure the `Config.ini` file is generated and setup before building the docker image.